alecmuffett/eotk/docs.d/HOW-TO-INSTALL.md

     /.well_known/BAR,BARPROOF
 ```

+It is advisable to comment these lines out and reconfigure/reload your
+onions, after you obtain a certificate.

-## IMPORTANT: if all your "proof" URLs have THE SAME pathname?
+## IMPORTANT: if your "proof" URLs have THE SAME pathname?

-The `hardcoded_endpoint_csv` hack works okay if all the proof URLs are
+The `ssl_proof_csv` hack works okay if all the proof URLs are
 different; but if Digicert (or whomever) give you the same pathname
 (e.g. `/.well-known/pki-validation/fileauth.txt`) for all of the
 onions, what do you do?